esphome/esphome-docs/components/sprinkler.rst

 The ``sprinkler`` controller component aims to behave like a sprinkler system/valve controller, much like those made by companies such as Rain Bird or Hunter.
 It does so by automating control of a number of :ref:`switch <config-switch>` components, each of which would typically be used to control an individual electric valve via a relay or other switching device.
-It offers:
+It offers support for:

-- Support for:

-  - Up to 127 valves/zones per controller instance
+- Up to 256 valves/zones per controller instance
 - Multiple controller instances on a single device
 - Multiple pumps, which may be shared across controller instances
+- Running only a single valve/zone for its configured run duration
+- Pausing and resuming a cycle
+- Iterating through valves/zones in forward or reverse order

+In addition, it provides:

 - Enable/disable for each individual valve, allowing valves to be omitted from a full cycle of the system
 - A multiplier value to proportionally increase or decrease the run duration for all valves/zones